lonny/QuickCapture/README.md

 Tapping the stop button will stop recording and save the file, then close QuickTime.

-It is that simple.
+It is that easy.
+The whole operating philosophy is "keep it simple".

-The file will be saved to your ~/Documents directory.
-The name will be the date and time the file was saved, in this format:
+You can do this as many times as you like.
+New videos will not overwrite older videos.
+The files will be saved to your ~/Documents directory.
+The name of each video will be the date and time the file was saved, in this format:

 `YYMMDD_HHMMSS.mov`

-i.e. year, month, day, then hours, minutes and seconds of the time the recording was stopped.
+year, month, day, then hours, minutes and seconds of the time the recording was stopped.

-Example: "170429_115529.mov" was saved on 2017 March 29 at 11:55:29 A.M.
+Example: "170329_115529.mov" was saved on 2017 March 29 at 11:55:29 A.M.

-The order is year-month-day so the files will properly sort chronologically.
+The order is year-month-day so the files will properly sort by date.

-Each filename is a unique timestamp, so you can start and stop recording at will.
-Each time a new file will be created.
+Since each filename is a unique timestamp, you can start and stop recording at will.
+A new video file will be created each time.

 ## Things To Remember